 - Lack of proper sleep

 Agitation is also a common reaction to sleep deprivation.
 A healthy, sound sleep makes us happy and relaxed.
 By staying up for too long we become irritable and angry.One more important factor that keeps people away from emotional stability is uncontrolled thoughts.
 Have you ever noticed that your last thought before going to sleep is the first one that you have when you wake up?
 Our brain is engaged the whole night nurturing our thoughts.
-So make a dua, thank Allah (glorified and exalted be He) and think positive as you lie down to sleep.
+So make a dua, thank Allah and think positive as you lie down to sleep.
 Avoid horror movies or late night talks.